ArduPilot/ardupilot_wiki/dev/source/docs/turnkey-companion-computer-solutions.rst

 .. figure:: https://uavmatrix.com/wp-content/uploads/2018/08/ipad.png
    :target:  https://uavmatrix.com/uavcast-pro/

-`UAVcast-Pro <https://uavmatrix.com/uavcast-pro/>`__ is an application which simplifies the process to communicate with your Ardupilot flight controller over cell or WiFi network.
+`UAVcast-Pro <https://uavmatrix.com/uavcast-pro/>`__ is an application which simplifies the process to communicate with your ArduPilot flight controller over cell or WiFi network.
 Create the ultimate 4G / 5G / LTE Drone in couple of clicks.

 Everything can be configured from a responsive web interface which can be accessed from any devices such as phone, tablet, desktop.